Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Do not keep food, beverages, tobacco, cigarettes, cups or cutlery near work areas or in work clothes.

-• Do not rub eyes or touch your mouth with hands while working with pesticides.
+• Do not rub your eyes or touch your mouth with your hands while working with pesticides.

-• Do not use mouth to siphon liquid materials or to blow out a clogged spray nozzle.
+• Do not use your mouth to siphon liquid materials or blow out a clogged spray nozzle.

 • Do not spray near electrical power lines.